 Shadow Brexit secretary Sir Keir Starmer enters Labour leadership race

-The shadow Brexit secretary will visit the Hertfordshire town which voted 59% for Leave on Sunday as he makes his pitch to succeed Jeremy Corbyn.
+The shadow Brexit secretary will on Sunday visit the Hertfordshire town which voted 59% for Leave, as he makes his pitch to succeed Jeremy Corbyn.

 He became the fifth MP to enter the race to lead Labour, following its worst general election defeat since 1935.